 (C) other variables that the Secretary determines will enhance the value of the database.

-(3) AVAILABILITY.-The Secretary shall make the information Public contained in the database established pursuant to paragraph (1) available Information.
-Website
+(3) AVAILABILITY.-The Secretary shall make the information contained in the database established pursuant to paragraph (1) available to the public through the Internet and other means.